 Who needs support?
 Is this for you as an adult, for your child or teen, or for your family as a whole?
 Some therapists specialize in children and adolescents, others in adults, and some (like me) work across the lifespan.
 Knowing this upfront saves time.

 What's going on?
 You don't need a clinical diagnosis to start therapy.
-Having a loose sense of what's bringing you in helps, though.
-It could be anxiety, a rough transition, a kid who's been struggling at school, or a family that keeps having the same fight.
-That context helps you find someone whose experience matches your situation.
+But having a loose sense of what's bringing you in (anxiety, a rough transition, a kid who's been struggling at school, a family that keeps having the same fight) helps you find someone whose experience matches your situation.

 In-person, virtual, or both?
-Telehealth has become many people's preferred format, and for good reason.
+The pandemic normalized telehealth in a real way, and for many people it's now their preferred format.
 Others want a physical space to walk into.
 Some therapists offer both, which gives you flexibility.

 Once you know roughly what you're looking for, here's where to look:

 This is the most widely used directory in the country, and for good reason.
 You can filter by location, specialty, insurance, age group, and therapeutic approach.
-For east LA neighborhoods, try searching within 5 to 10 miles of your zip code and filtering from there.
+For east LA neighborhoods, try searching within 5-10 miles of your zip code and filtering from there.

 One note: profiles on Psychology Today are self-reported, so the information reflects what a therapist chooses to highlight.
 Read a few profiles all the way through before reaching out.
 The writing often tells you more than the checkboxes.

 If cost is a concern, Open Path connects people with licensed therapists who offer reduced-fee sessions.
-It's not free, but sessions typically run $30 to $80, which is a meaningful difference from full out-of-pocket rates in a city like Los Angeles.
+It's not free, but sessions typically run $30-$80, which is a meaningful difference from full out-of-pocket rates in a city like Los Angeles.

 If you have mental health benefits, your insurance company's website should have a find-a-provider tool.
-Fair warning: these directories are notoriously hard to use and sometimes out of date.
-If a therapist listed as in-network doesn't respond or isn't actually taking your plan, keep going.
+A fair warning: these directories are notoriously hard to use and sometimes out of date.
+If a therapist listed as "in-network" doesn't respond or isn't actually taking your plan, keep going.
 It's frustrating, but common.

 Don't underestimate a personal recommendation.
-If someone in your life (a friend, a pediatrician, a school counselor) knows a therapist they trust, that referral is worth a lot.
-The therapeutic relationship matters enormously, and hearing that someone you trust had a good experience is meaningful.
+If someone in your life (a friend, a pediatrician, a school counselor) knows a therapist they trust, that warm referral is worth a lot.
+The therapeutic relationship matters enormously, and hearing that someone you trust had a good experience is meaningful signal.

 Credentials matter, but they're just the beginning.
 Here's what else to pay attention to:

-In California, licensed therapists hold one of the following credentials: LCSW (Licensed Clinical Social Worker), LMFT (Licensed Marriage and Family Therapist), LPCC (Licensed Professional Clinical Counselor), or PhD/PsyD (Psychologist).
-All are qualified to provide therapy.
-The differences lie mostly in training background and theoretical orientation.
+In California, licensed therapists hold one of the following credentials: LCSW (Licensed Clinical Social Worker), MFT or LMFT (Licensed Marriage and Family Therapist), LPCC (Licensed Professional Clinical Counselor), or PhD/PsyD (Psychologist).
+All are qualified to provide therapy; the differences lie mostly in training background and theoretical orientation.

 Look for someone whose stated specialties match what you're bringing in.
 A therapist who primarily works with eating disorders or addiction isn't necessarily the right fit for a child with ADHD or a parent navigating burnout.